wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 divided by the product of the number of cores by the overall execution time.**

-The above statement may sound complicated, but it's very intuitive on an example.
+The above statement may sound complicated, but it is very intuitive on an example.
 Consider a 2-core computer that executes a multi-task program in 35 minutes.
 One core computes for
 the full 35 minutes, while the other core computes for 20 minutes and then sits idle for 15 minutes.
-This execution
-is depicted in the figure below:
+This execution is depicted in the figure below:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/utilization.svg">Utilization</object>
 <div class="caption"><strong>Figure 1:</strong>